andersonfreitas/opengl-boilerplate/README.md

 A cross-platform boilerplate project for OpenGL using GLFW and GLEW in C++.
 Compilation is done with `cmake`.

-I want to keep this project as simple as possible and is target for those who are learning OpenGL.
+I want to keep this project as simple as possible and is targetted to those who are learning modern OpenGL.

 ## Cloning